4neesh/DevBlog/src/blogInProgress/024_JavaGui.md

 <br>
 <h4>The Java Swing package</h4>
 <p>
-This blog post will use the Java Swing package to create a GUI from array data within a Java application.
-The data will be formatted into a table within a GUI and will render custom styling upon on values.
+This blog post will use the Java Swing package to create a GUI from array data.
+The data will be formatted into a table and will render custom styling according to the values.
 </p>
 <p>
 The following three classes from the Swing package are used to create the GUI:<br>
-&#8226; JFrame to create a top-level container for the GUI.<br>
+&#8226; JFrame: a top-level container.<br>
-&#8226; JTable to create and populate a 2-dimensional data within a table.<br>
+&#8226; JTable: a 2-dimensional table.<br>
-&#8226; TableCellRenderer to provide custom formatting to the cells of the table.<br>
+&#8226; TableCellRenderer: custom formatting to the cells of the table.<br>
 </p>
 <p>
-For this blog, the data will come from the English Championship Football table for the 2019-20 season:
+This blog will create a table of the English Championship Football table for the 2019-20 season:

 ![Final table output](../../src/images/024_finalTable.png)
 </p>

 <br>
 <h4>Creating the GUI container</h4>
 <p>
-The <code>JFrame</code> class from the Java Swing package is used to create the GUI container.
-The class <code>Frame</code> is created to extend JFrame to create an instance.
+The <code>JFrame</code> class is used to create the GUI container.
+The class <code>Frame</code> extends JFrame to create an instance.
 The <code>Frame</code> class has optionally used the Singleton design pattern to ensure we always reference the same container within the application.
 </p>
 <p>
 The Frame class is created with the Singleton design pattern to ensure the application consistently refers to the same GUI instance.